b1ndark/project4/README.md

 - #### Add Comment

-  - A comment is displyed at the bottom of the Post detail page.
+  - A comment is displayed at the bottom of the Post detail page.
   - If the User does want to comment the post just has to write the message and enter.
-  - If submited a notification will be displayed confirming it.
+  - If submitted a notification will be displayed confirming it.

     ![image](assets/readme/features/add_comment.webp)
     ![image](assets/readme/features/add_comment_notification.webp)

 - #### Edit Comment Page

-  - If User pressed Edit then the Edit comment page is displayed so the Comment can be either edited or deleted.
+  - If User pressed Edit then the Edit, comment page is displayed so the Comment can be either edited or deleted.
-  - If the Comment is edited and submited a notification will be pressented to the User.
+  - If the Comment is edited and submitted a notification will be presented to the User.

     ![image](assets/readme/features/edit_comment_page.webp)